Discover Your Ideal Coasteering Adventure In Wales

 Coasteering Pembrokeshire around St Davids

 Coasteering has it’s home in Pembrokeshire, West Wales.
 In 1986 TYF was the first commercial coasteering operator taking coasteering parties out in St Davids.
-TYF have now been joined by several other coasteering operators including Celtic Quest, Preseli Venture and Dragon Activity Guides.
+TYF have now been joined by several other coasteering operators including Celtic Quest coasteering, and Preseli Ventures.
 The major focus point for coasteering in Pembrokeshire is the rugged and picturesque coastline between St Davids and Fishguard.
 There are also coasteering operations though as far North as Cardigan and as far South as Stackpole Quay.

 A hugely popular coasteering venue along this stretch of coastline is The Blue Lagoon at Abereiddi.
 The Blue Lagoon used to be a slate quarry in use until around 1910.
 It was flooded once quarrying operations ceased.
 Sights relating to the history of the quarry remain today.
 You can still see workmen’s cottages, the foreman’s house and the gunpower store.
 Adrenaline junkies will love the ten metre leap off the top of the quarry.
 It’s an exhilarating jump for any new or seasoned coasteering participant.